Jacbfrancis/Food-Ninja/README.md

 ### Built with

-- Semantic HTML5 markup
 - Tailwind CSS
-- Flexbox
-- Grid
-- Responsive web design

 ### What I learned

-- I learnt how to use Tailwind to style and Design web pages.
+- I learnt how to use Tailwind utility classes to control the padding, margin, color, font, font-color etc.

-- I learnt how to use grid to align and distribute space within a container.

 ### Continued development

-• Learn and build projects with JavaScript.
+• Learn JavaScript.

 ### Useful resources